Samyyak/ETH-AVAX-2/README.md

 After this, the project will be running on your localhost.
 Typically at http://localhost:3000/

-We will note down the deployed contract address and after that we will create a frontend for the project and then create a connection with the metamask wallet ans then direct the user to the wallet page whenever any transaction is to be made.
+First, we will record the deployed contract address.
+Next, we will develop a frontend for the project, integrating it with the MetaMask wallet.
+This integration will ensure that users are directed to their wallet page whenever a transaction needs to be executed.